Stretched by riots, Swedish police call reinforcements

 In a country with a reputation for openness, tolerance and a model welfare state, the rioting has exposed a fault-line between a well-off majority and a minority - often young people with immigrant backgrounds - who are poorly educated, cannot find work and feel pushed to the edge of society.

-"In the short run, the acute thing is to ensure that these neighborhoods get back to normal everyday life.
-In the long run we need to create positive spirals in these neighborhoods," Erik Ullenhag, Sweden's integration minister, told Reuters.
+"In the short run, the acute thing is to ensure that these neighbourhoods get back to normal everyday life.
+In the long run we need to create positive spirals in these neighbourhoods," Erik Ullenhag, Sweden's integration minister, told Reuters.

 The police said they were calling in extra backup from the cities of Malmo and Gothenburg.